yanguly/webcomponents-playground/components/fast-demo/README.md

 - `repeat(items, template)` &mdash; loop over arrays.
 - `slotted(slotName, template)` &mdash; observe slotted content.

+## Routing

+- `src/app-shell.ts` hosts `<fast-router>` and renders the primary navigation with active-pill styling.
+- `src/router/app-router-configuration.ts` maps the routes:
+  - `/home` → `demo-home-page`
+  - `/showcase` → `demo-showcase-page`
+  - fallback → `demo-not-found`
+- `NavigationHandler` keeps the active link in sync as the router pushes history entries.

 ## Interaction Flow

 `hello-card` keeps local state (`clickCount` and `toggled`) using FAST `@observable` properties.
 It passes the current values down to the child components using property bindings (`:count`, `:on`) and listens for the bubbled custom events to keep itself in sync.
 The CTA button also increments the counter and fires `hello-click`, demonstrating a host element emitting its own events.
+On the showcase page, the auxiliary counter button is powered by component state rather than DOM mutations to highlight FAST’s reactive update loop, while the redesigned home hero links straight into the showcase and FAST documentation.

 ## Tips